lclarte/ConformalAmp.jl/README.md

 The code is structured as follows:

 * `src`: contains the code for AMP and Taylor-AMP described in the paper.
 In particular, the functions `gamp` and `compute_order_one_perturbation_gamp` in the file `gamp.jl` respectively implement the algorithms AMP and Taylor-AMP described in the paper.
 * `experiments` : contains various experiments, the sub-folder `paper` contains the script used to produce the plots of the paper.
 The folder `misc` contains additional (undocumented) experiments.
+The folder `python` contains Python code to compare with other methods implemented in Python.

+### External libraries

+* The folder `homotopy_conformal_prediction` is from the repository [_Computing Full Conformal Prediction Set with Approximate Homotopy_](http://github.com/EugeneNdiaye/homotopy_conformal_prediction)

 # Usage